-These reports have routinely been submitted to the Legislature annually.
+These reports have been submitted to the Legislature annually.
 Previous reports can be found at www.courts.ca.gov/7466.htm.

 The initial report on the steps to developing and implementing an open meetings rule was submitted to the Legislature by the Judicial Council on January 1, 2014, as required by the Supplemental Report of the 2013-2014 Budget Package.
-The Judicial Council approved rule 10.75 (Meetings of advisory bodies) at its April 24, 2014 meeting, and the rule became effective July 1, 2014.
+The Judicial Council approved rule 10.75 (Meetings of advisory bodies) at its meeting on April 24, 2014, and the rule became effective July 1, 2014.

-The council, effective August 20, 2015, accepted the Judicial Branch Administration: Report on California Rules of Court, rule 10.75 (Meetings of advisory bodies), dated August 11, 2015, and directed Judicial Council staff to submit to the Legislature the letter to the Joint Legislative Budget Committee reporting on rule 10.75.
-Under subdivision (p) of the rule, the council is required to review the rule's impact within one year of its adoption to determine whether amendments are needed.
-The chairs of the Judicial Council's internal committees concluded that no amendments were needed.
-The chairs recommended that the council accept the report and direct that the letter to the Joint Legislative Budget Committee reporting on rule 10.75 be sent to the committee as required by the Supplemental Report of the 2013-2014 Budget Package.
+Under subdivision (p) of the rule, the council was required to review the rule's impact within one year of its adoption to determine whether amendments were needed.
+The chairs of the Judicial Council's internal committees reported that no amendments were needed.
+They recommended that the council accept the report and direct that it be sent to the Joint Legislative Budget Committee, as required by the Supplemental Report of the 2013-2014 Budget Package.
+The council, effective August 20, 2015, accepted the Judicial Branch Administration: Report on California Rules of Court, rule 10.75 (Meetings of advisory bodies), dated August 11, 2015, and directed council staff to submit it, as required.